Dharma1987/302website/content/posts/Module3Report.md

 ------------------------------------------------------------------------------

-This week we learn **how to create group channel and Kanban along with wikihow**, but know some of it and I'm learning to master it so that I can manage content as needed by using established workflows.
+This week we learn **how to create group channel and Kanban along with wikihow**, but I know some of it and I'm learning to master it so that I can manage content as needed by using established workflows.
 I'm really excited  and looking forward to it.